-Despite some of the potential risks highlighted above, hatchery origin juveniles in the LCR represent a significant learning opportunity as juvenile age classes are lacking in many sturgeon populations throughout the world.
-Significant learnings about habitat use, growth, diet (details in Crossman et al. 2016), and survival (BC Hydro 2016c) have been made that not only inform recovery activities for White Sturgeon, but other species in North America.
+Despite some of the potential genetic issues found through the standardized stock assessment program, hatchery origin juveniles in the LCR represent a significant learning opportunity as juvenile age classes were lacking in the Columbia in recent decades and remain lacking in many sturgeon populations throughout the world.
+Significant learnings about habitat use, growth, diet (details in Crossman et al. 2016), and survival (BC Hydro 2016c; BC Hydro 2018) have been made that not only inform recovery for Upper Columbia White Sturgeon, but other species in North America.
 While this program serves as a means of detecting wild juveniles, they remain rarely encountered and represent < 1% of the total catch in the stock assessment program to date.
 One of the management questions of this work is to evaluate how normal river operations affect juvenile habitat conditions in the LCR.
-In the first 8 years of this program, we have used a spatially balanced and randomly assigned sampling design and documented habitat use throughout the entire LCR.
+In the first 10 years of this program, we have used a spatially balanced and randomly assigned sampling design and documented habitat use throughout the entire LCR.
 Results suggest that habitat is characterized primarily by deep slow moving water and smaller substrates (e.g., sand, gravel, cobbles).
 These habitats are available throughout the upper section of the river and become more isolated further downstream (e.g., Kootenay River confluence to the US Border).
 These deeper slow moving habitats are not limited by the current operational regime of the LCR.
 Importantly, juvenile habitat distribution is similar to, and overlaps with, adult habitat use (described in BC Hydro, 2013b, 2015a, and 2015b).